 Complex Needs and Homelessness

-Adrian joined the Support First team in 2016.
+Adrian joined Urban Outreach in 2016 initially on the Support First team; in 2018 his role expanded to include Children and Families Support Work.
 Adrian has spent 10 years as a Local Authority foster carer and has been involved in pastoral care through the local church for the last 15 years.
 Adrian has a passion for getting alongside people who are struggling with life issues such as addiction, debt and mental health needs and helping people to find ways to empower themselves.

 Alan volunteered for our Winter Watch project in the late 1990s.
 Following 21 years working for a printing company, Alan became our Street Life Project Worker in 2000, supporting rough sleepers and other homeless people to access suitable accommodation.
 Alan oversees our weekly Street Life Housing Drop In and works closely with the housing department and a range of housing providers to secure appropriate housing for clients with complex and enduring issues.